 Commissioned to renovate and redesign the space, Gokhan Avcioglu and GAD designed a thin but strong stainless steel and glass box that is suspended within the brick structure.
 Esma sultan is now a multi-purpose event space in Ortakoy, Istanbul, in the center of the city in a busy entertainment district on the banks of the Bosphorus.
 Planting a glass and steel box inside the ruins of a palace to create a covered venue that constantly reminds us of the multiple histories innate in the new design.

 Passive Fire Protection it isn’t just getting fire extinguishers logically placed in any development, is not the full answer to fire safety.
+You can also visit https://www.ph-el.dk for installing better fire protection system.
 Ask yourself are you aware exactly where your extinguisher can be found, and also would you know how to make use of it, additionally, on what sort of fire?

 The answer then is probably no, the actual extinguisher can help suppress a little fire, nevertheless without in-built fire protection in the fabric of the structure, the potential risks of containing a fire as well as avoiding it being a flaming inferno may drastically increase.
 Click here if you want to know more about the Sinisi Fire Barrier.

 Fire will take absolutely no prisoners, and as a consequence practical reduction approaches are very important in order to avoid tragedy, but each and every day these smart precautions are generally thrown away due to expenditure, lack of knowledge, or perhaps looked at as unnecessary by trades-people.

 if you know a building is actually dangerous, would a person head into it?
 The most obvious response is no, yet everyday numerous buildings are created and restored using precious little thought offered, to containing any fire in case of an outbreak.